NDA

 An NDA, or confidentiality agreement (from the English “Non-Disclosure Agreement”), is a legal contract entered into between two or more parties to protect confidential or proprietary information that is shared between them.
 The main purpose of an NDA is to establish legal obligations for the parties involved that prevent them from disclosing or misusing confidential information.

 NDAs are commonly used in a wide range of business contexts, including agreements between companies and employees, merger and acquisition negotiations, collaborations between companies, and agreements with suppliers or business partners.
+To explore all the other available templates go back to the Marketplace.

 Tips